Valmohaugen/iQuHack-2025/README.md

 # iQuHack-2025: Alice & Bob Challenge

-This repository is the home for the iQuHACK 2025 Alice & Bob challenge, focused on simulating and controlling cat qubits in open quantum systems.
+This repository is the home for the iQuHack 2025 Alice & Bob challenge, focused on simulating and controlling cat qubits in open quantum systems.

 ## Features